FIDIC Board

 Canada

-Catherine Karakatsanis is the chief operating officer at Morrison Hershfield Group, a leading North American diversified consulting engineering and management firm.
-She also serves on the firm’s board of directors.
-After joining Morrison Hershfield as a structural engineer, she has had a progressive career successfully moving through a series of technical and management positions.
-Based in Toronto, Canada, Catherine is responsible for more than 900 professionals in 25 offices across Canada and the United States, and one in India.
-Catherine has also had professional public leadership roles having been elected the president and chair of three engineering organisations - Engineers Canada, Professional Engineers Ontario and Ontario Society of Professional Engineers.
-She has also served on other boards including Engineers Without Borders Canada for close to a decade.
-Catherine has been recognised for her contributions including receiving the prestigious Gold Medal from Engineers Canada and being inducted into Canada’s Top 100 Most Powerful Women Hall of Fame.
-Catherine was elected at the 2020 FIDIC GAM and her term on the board is due to last for four years.
+Catherine Karakatsanis, M.E.Sc., P.Eng., ICD.D, FEC, FCAE, LL.D is the Chief Operating Officer of Morrison Hershfield (MH), a diversified North American consulting engineering firm.
+After joining MH as a structural engineer, she has had a progressive career successfully moving through a series of technical and management positions.
+Catherine is responsible for more than 900 professionals in 25 offices.
+Catherine has also had professional public leadership roles having been elected the president and chair of Engineers Canada, Professional Engineers Ontario and Ontario Society of Professional Engineers.
+She has also served on other boards including Engineers Without Borders Canada; Hydro One; Western University.
+Catherine has consistently been recognized for her contributions to her firm, the profession and her community.
+She was awarded Canada’s highest engineering distinction for an individual’s achievement in their chosen field – the Gold Medal from Engineers Canada; inducted into the Canadian Academy of Engineering(CAE) as a Fellow; awarded Professional Engineers Ontario’s highest engineering distinctions – the Gold Medal and the rank of Companion; inducted into Canada’s Top 100 Most Powerful Women Hall of Fame; awarded The Governor General of Canada Sovereign’s Medal; awarded the Consulting Engineering Magazine’s Life Time Achievement Award; received an Honorary Doctorate from Western University, to name a few.
+Catherine became FIDIC’s president at the September 2023 GAM.

 Spain